testcontainers/testcontainers-java/docs/modules/databases/jdbc.md

 _N.B:_

 * _TC needs to be on your application's classpath at runtime for this to work_
-* _For Spring Boot (Before version `2.3.0`) you need to specify the driver manually `spring.datasource.driver-class-name=org.testcontainers.jdbc.ContainerDatabaseDriver`_
+* _For Spring Boot you need to specify the driver manually `spring.datasource.driver-class-name=org.testcontainers.jdbc.ContainerDatabaseDriver`_

 **Original URL**: `jdbc:mysql://localhost:3306/databasename`